fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 For example, for an SRTP-constraint `when  ^a : (static member (+) :  ^a * ^a ->  ^a)`:

-* You will see `(fun (a: double) (b: double) -> a + b)` passed in at the place where the code is specialized at type `double`.
+* You will see `(fun (a: double) (b: double) -> LanguagePrimtiives.AdditionDynamic a b)` passed in at the place where the code is specialized at type `double`.

 * You will see `(fun (a: TimeSpan) (b: TimeSpan) -> TimeSpan.op_Addition(a,b))` passed in at the place where the code is specialized at type `TimeSpan`.

-Because this is only about quotations, you only see these witnesses by matching on the quotation using the new `CallWithWitnesses` active pattern when processing the quotation.
+Because this is primarily about quotations, you only see these witnesses by matching on the quotation using the new `CallWithWitnesses` active pattern when processing the quotation.

 This measn that each witness effectively records the resolution/implementation of a trait constraint